w3c/guide/process/charter.md

 If there are only very minor changes to a charter resulting from the review, the (future) decision includes the original charter URI and an explanation of the changes and their rationale.

-If substantive changes are proposed in response to charter review, the Team Contact must request a review of the proposed changes to the individuals and organizations who responded to the Call for Review, copying the [member-charters-review@w3.org](https://lists.w3.org/Archives/Member/member-charters-review/) member-archived mailing list.
+If substantive changes are proposed in response to charter review, the Staff Contact must request a review of the proposed changes to the individuals and organizations who responded to the Call for Review, copying the [member-charters-review@w3.org](https://lists.w3.org/Archives/Member/member-charters-review/) member-archived mailing list.
 The request must contain:

 1. an explanation of the changes and their rationale
 2. a deadline for response (minimum of one week) if reviewers have concerns or if the changes would alter their reviews
 3. the URI for the questionnaire open to the AC

-If the work continues or derives from an existing group or community effort, the Team Contact should also send the [HTML diff](https://services.w3.org/htmldiff) and a public rationale to that group or community.
+If the work continues or derives from an existing group or community effort, the Staff Contact should also send the [HTML diff](https://services.w3.org/htmldiff) and a public rationale to that group or community.

 These communications should note that W3C has not yet approved the charter.